-The reason this document creates such a “flurry” of discussion is that it forces you to consider that one day you may be hospitalized in an unconscious state with no hope of recovery.
-And, it puts you in the position of deciding before that happens how and when to end your life.
+This document creates such a “flurry” of discussion because it forces you to consider that one day you may be hospitalized in an unconscious state with no hope of recovery.
+And, it puts you in the position to decide how and when to end your life before that happens.
 Thinking about issues like this can and should make you think deeply and ask a lot of questions.

 What Are Your End Of Life Wishes?

-Most people will agree that they don’t want artificial means to be use to keep them alive if they are significantly brain damaged and won’t be able to live a meaningful life.
+Most people will agree that they don’t want artificial means to keep them alive if they have a severe brain injury and won’t live a meaningful life.
 But, in reality, the circumstances are not always clearly black and white.
 Let me use two examples that illustrate the complexities of the issues.

-The first case scenario involves Shellie Eldredge, a young mother who slipped into a coma after a moped accident in Hawaii broke nearly 50 of her bones, fractured her skull, snapped her spine and left her in a coma.
-Her doctors didn’t expect her to recover and even recommended stopping life support.
+The first case scenario involves Shellie Eldredge, a young mother who slipped into a coma after a moped accident in Hawaii broke nearly 50 of her bones, fractured her skull, snapped her spine, and left her in a coma.
+Her doctors didn’t expect her to recover.
+They recommended stopping life support.
 Her husband, however, chose not to follow the recommendation.
 That turned out to be a great decision.
 After about a month in the hospital, Shelli recovered enough to go home.

 Shelli Eldredge was fortunate.
 Many people with severe brain injuries and in a coma never recover.
 Edwarda O’Bara is an example.
 She slipped into a diabetic-related coma when she was only 16 years old.
 Her parents cared for her in their home, feeding her through a tube until they died.
 After their deaths, her sister took over caring for her.
 She lived for 42 years in a coma and then died.

 Using a Directive to Physicians to Communicate Your Wishes